CarlosLagarto/controller_share/README.md

 <!-- ROADMAP -->
 ## Roadmap

-As of 2023/Apr/5, weather data and lawn watering in the manual and standard modes is ready and in production for 4 months.
+As of 2023/Apr/5, weather data and lawn watering in the manual and standard modes are ready and in production for 4 months.

 - [ ] Add Changelog
 - [ ] Terminate testing of lawn watering wizard mode
 - [ ] Terminate devices and scenarios control (client and backend)

-See the [open issues](https://github.com/CarlosLagarto/controller_share/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/CarlosLagarto/controller_share/issues) for a list of known issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>